GenGillip/genesyscloud-python-scripts/README.md

 Python 3.6 and Above
-Will need to install the SDK dependecy --> pip install PureCloudPlatformClientV2
+Will need to install the SDK dependency --> pip install PureCloudPlatformClientV2